-Kayelyn Robinson is a Licensed Clinical Social Worker with 9 years of experience.
+Kayelyn Robinson is a Licensed Clinical Social Worker with over 11 years of years of experience.
 She is trained in EMDR, Trauma-focused CBT, and is a Registered Play Therapist.
 She is specialized in children, play therapy, trauma and attachment.
 She enjoys working with children, teens, adults, and families on a variety of issues, including: play therapy, trauma, attachment and abuse, and addictions.
-She teaches the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role (kinship, guardianship, foster care, and adoptive parents).
-She has served as a back up trainer for Utah Foster Care for potential foster parents and also for ongoing training for currently licensed foster parents.
-Kayelyn loves camping, being with her family, traveling, reading and listening to music.
+She facilitates the Child Parent Relationship Therapy (CPRT) class for her clinic and developed a Parenting the Traumatized Child Group for caregivers in a surrogate parent role (kinship, guardianship, foster care, and adoptive parents).
+She has served as a back up trainer for Utah Foster Care for potential (pre service training) foster parents and also for ongoing training for currently licensed foster parents.
+Kayelyn loves camping, being with her family, spoiling grandchildren, traveling, reading, and listening to music.
 She also enjoys refurbishing old furniture.

 Website Coordinator - Tina Warhurst, LCSW, Registered Play Therapist